-En Foco’s permanent collection is comprised of fine art photographic prints and archival material which includes over 2,000 slides, exhibition material, and 65 issues of Nueva Luz, En Foco’s signature art publication founded in 1985 in the Bronx to advance the professional status of artists of color through presenting critical essays and highlighting significant works of art.
+The En Foco Permanent Collection is comprised of fine art photographic prints and archival material that includes over 2,000 slides, exhibition material, and 65 issues of Nueva Luz.
+Nueva Luz is En Foco’s signature art publication founded in 1985 in the Bronx to advance the professional status of artists of color through presenting critical essays and highlighting significant works of art.
 Archival materials trace the history of En Foco’s exhibitions, historically mounted in alternative art spaces, which have sought to create opportunities for emerging and mid-career photographers.

 This diverse collection exists as a repository for political, cultural, and social documentation through art of the history of struggle, equity and access to this largely under-recognized community.

 Published in conjunction with En Foco’s nationally traveling exhibition of the same title.
 Curated by Elizabeth Ferrer

 About The Collection